 health requirements », which must be met when you embark on your journey.

 To ensure that we can make the best possible preparations for you, please let us know what assistance you require, preferably when you book your flight, but not later than 48 hours prior to departure.
-It is also advisable to register at an early stage, as the number of passengers with reduced mobility on any one flight is limited for reasons that include general attendance and security.
-These arrangements will also depend on the type of aircraft being used.
+It is also advisable to register well in advance because the number of flight guests with limited mobility per flight may be restricted and depends in particular on the type of aircraft scheduled for the flight.
 We will require the following information when you register:

 - Name of passengers and travel companion, if applicable